danirod/dotfiles/README.md

 * `home` directory: common configuration for shared applications: bash, tmux, neovim, neomutt, irssi...
 * `mac` directory: macOS specific dotfiles: system settings, reset script...
-* `linux` directory: Linux/X11 specific dotfiles: xinit, i3, compton, fonts...
+* `freebsd` directory: FreeBSD specific dotfiles for my hacking machine.
-* linux-work directory: particular settings that are only useful for my work laptop (i.e. not my raspberry or other generical Linux systems).
-* systemwide: **do not symlink this directory**, as it contains files that belong to /etc, /usr or other directories outside $HOME.

 ## Usage

 Place a symlink on the appropiate location for each dotfile pointing to a file on this repo.
 For instance, ~/.bashrc should be a symlink pointing to ~/.dotfiles/home/.bashrc.
 That way, if ~/.bashrc gets modified, your ~/.dotfiles working directory gets modified and you can make a commit.

 This repo is optimized for [GNU Stow](https://www.gnu.org/s/stow).
 You should install GNU Stow as it makes this _symlink_ process automated.
 (There are many other reasons on why you should use GNU Stow).
 After installing Stow, cd to ~/.dotfiles and run `stow home` to make symlinks on your home directory for each file in `home` automatically.
-Run `stow linux` or `stow mac` to symlink additional dotfiles appropiately.
+Run `stow freebsd` or `stow mac` to symlink additional dotfiles appropiately.

 ## Installation scripts